dj311/epd-wm/README.md

 specific code.

 Notes:
-  - The `epd-demo` binary demonstrates the rendering modes available on the IT8951 controller.
   - The `epd-wm` binary will boot up the given program, full screen on your display.
       - It currently updates at 2 Hz but I reckon we can manage closer to 10Hz when doing partial updates.
       - Run `epd-wm --help` for usage information.